ProjectDew/dialogs_management/README.md

 # dialogs_management

-The table of contents of this repository can be found as an image in the base folder, along with another image showing a commented UML diagram of the inspector sections.
+The table of contents of this repository can be found as a PNG in the base folder.
+The following files are excluded from that table:
+ - A commented UML diagram showing how the inspector sections are structured (following a composite pattern).
+ - The _screenshots folder, which contains several images of an example inspector.
+ - The table of contents itself.
-For some quick documentation of the main classes in this repository, keep reading this document.
+ - This README document, which includes some documentation of the main classes in this repository.

 DIALOGS MANAGER - QUICK DOCUMENTATION